What is PostgreSQL?

 Why use PostgreSQL?

 Because PostgreSQL is robust, secure, extensible—and because it has a rich ecosystem of available tools—developers use PostgreSQL for a variety of use cases.
-The software is designed to be compatible with all major operating systems, including Linux, Windows and Macintosh and it supports text, images, sounds and video, making it a popular database for people and companies with diverse needs.
-PostgreSQL is widely regarded as developers’ favourite database technology behind only MySQL.
+The software is designed to be compatible with all major operating systems, including Linux, Windows, and Macintosh, and it supports text, images, sounds, and video, making it a popular database for people and companies with diverse needs.
+PostgreSQL is widely regarded as developers’ favorite database technology behind only MySQL.

 However, there are many reasons why developers may choose PostgreSQL over MySQL as a database solution, including:

 PostgreSQL comes with a wealth of options for users.
 For example, you can choose from features like point-in-time recovery, write-ahead logging, granular access controls, tablespaces, nested transactions, online backups, and multiversion concurrency control.

 Decades of development have helped make PostgreSQL extremely fault tolerant.
 It’s compliant with atomicity, consistency, isolation, and durability (ACID) properties for database transactions.
 Additionally, PostgreSQL supports multiple languages across triggers, foreign key attributes, joins, and stored procedures.
 PostgreSQL allows for the most common data types, including SQL 2008, and it supports Unicode, international character sets, and multibyte character encodings.